Sunil-Pradhan/javascript-cheatsheet/README.md

 <a name="js-variables"></a>
 ## Variables

-In javascript, a variable is like a temporary location where you store your data for future retrieval.
+In JavaScript, a variable is like a temporary location where you store your data for future retrieval.

 There are 3 ways to create variables in javascript: